Velrok/static-web-gen/content/blog/2013-04-29-moving-the-counter-into-the-foreach-loop.markdown

 ```

-`zip` takes n lists and combines thouse elements into tubles, drawing from all lists, stoping if one of the lists is exeeded.
-This makes it very usefull in combination with infinit lists.
+`zip` takes n lists and combines those elements into tuples, drawing from all lists, stopping if one of the lists is exhausted.
+This makes it very useful in combination with infinite lists.

-Ok now this takes care of incrementing `i` for us, nice :) .
+This takes care of incrementing `i` for us :).
 However it's still cumbersome to have to specify the range.
-What we really want is a lazy sequenze of integers that just counts up starting at a value of our choosing.
+What we really want is a lazy sequence of integers that just counts up starting at a specified value.
-Python [itertools](http://docs.python.org/2/library/itertools.html) to the rescure.
+Python [itertools](http://docs.python.org/2/library/itertools.html) to the rescue.
 The iter tools provide a `count()` function that returns this generator:

 ```python